-Alcohol and/or Drug-Use Amnesty
+Alcohol, Cannabis and/or Drug-Use Amnesty

 The health and safety of every student at The King's College is of utmost importance.
-The King's College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+The King's College recognizes that students who have been consuming alcohol, cannabis and/or using illegal drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 The King's College urges students to report domestic violence, dating violence, stalking, or sexual assault to institution officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to College officials or law enforcement will not be subject to code of conduct action for violations of alcohol and/or drug-use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.
+A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to College officials or law enforcement will not be subject to code of conduct action for violations of alcohol, cannabis and/or illegal drug-use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.